Compare molecular and crystal structures

 COMPAREVC xtal1.cif xtal2.cif WRITE

-of the original and deformed structures can be generated and plotted for
+of the original structures can be generated and plotted for

 visual comparison using the